-Core Performance Standards All skills must be accomplished in a timely manner appropriate to the skill.

-Core Skill Standard Examples of activities (not all inclusive)

-Critical Thinking Critical thinking ability to support Identification of cause-and-effect relationships

-effective clinical reasoning and in critical situations

-clinical judgment consistent with

-level of educational preparation.
-Application of the steps of the nursing process

-in the development and implementation of

-patient care plans

-Application of analytical skills to solve complex

-clinical problems, make critical nursing

-decision, use sound nursing judgment and

-perform mathematical skills to calculate

-medications

-Professional Interpersonal relationship skills Establish therapeutic relationships with clients.

-Relationships sufficient to interact with

-professionals, peers, and a diverse Establish professional relationships with other

-population of clients, family members of the health care team

-members and groups.

-Ability to engage in successful conflict

-resolution

-Demonstrate peer accountability

-Provide objective feedback and accept constructive criticism objectively and with maturity Communication Communication skills sufficient for verbal and written professional Explain treatment procedures communication Process and communicate information on client status with accuracy to members of the healthcare team Initiate health education to clients and family members Document and interpret nursing actions and client responses Read and contribute to client documentation on the medical record Read and interpret scientific information, reports and medical consultations Mobility Physical ability sufficient to provide Movement about a tight space in a client's safe and effective nursing care. hospital room and treatment area Safely assist a client in moving (ex: in bed, from bed to chair) Administration of emergency procedures including cardiopulmonary resuscitation.
-Motor Skills Gross and fine motor skills to Calibrate and manipulate medical equipment provide for safe and effective nursing care.
-Position and transfer clients safely Prepare and administer medications (IM, PO, IV, etc.) Maintain asepsis when performing nursing procedures such as sterile dressing changes, urinary catheterizations and other Enter data through a key board for purposes of documentation Visual Skills Visual ability sufficient for assessment and observation Observe client responses and changes in condition necessary for safe and effective Read fine print and calibrations on medical nursing care equipment and syringes Tactile Skills Tactile abilities sufficient for Perform components of physical assessment physical assessment and including palpation and those skills necessary performance of safe client care. for therapeutic intervention in nursing care, (e.g., catheter insertion)
+Core Performance Standards

+All skills must be accomplished in a timely manner appropriate to the skill.

+Core Skill Standard Examples of activities (not all inclusive) Critical Thinking Critical thinking ability to support effective clinical reasoning and clinical judgment consistent with Identification of cause-and-effect relationships in critical situations level of educational preparation.
+Application of the steps of the nursing process in the development and implementation of patient care plans Application of analytical skills to solve complex clinical problems, make critical nursing decision, use sound nursing judgment and perform mathematical skills to calculate medications Professional Relationships Interpersonal relationship skills sufficient to interact with Establish therapeutic relationships with clients. professionals, peers, and a diverse population of clients, family members and groups.
+Establish professional relationships with other members of the health care team Ability to engage in successful conflict resolution Demonstrate peer accountability

+Provide objective feedback and accept

+constructive criticism objectively and with

+Communication Communication skills sufficient for maturity

+Communication Explain treatment procedures

+verbal and written professional

+communication Process and communicate information on

+client status with accuracy to members of the

+healthcare team

+Initiate health education to clients and family

+members

+Document and interpret nursing actions and

+client responses

+Read and contribute to client documentation

+on the medical record

+Read and interpret scientific information,

+reports and medical consultations

+Mobility Physical ability sufficient to provide Movement about a tight space in a client's

+safe and effective nursing care. hospital room and treatment area

+Safely assist a client in moving (ex: in bed, from

+bed to chair)

+Administration of emergency procedures

+including cardiopulmonary resuscitation.

+Motor Skills Gross and fine motor skills to Calibrate and manipulate medical equipment

+provide for safe and effective cambrate and manipulate medical equipment

+nursing care.
+Position and transfer clients safely

+rosition and transfer cients safely

+Prepare and administer medications (IM, PO,

+IV, etc.)

+10, 000.

+Maintain asepsis when performing nursing

+procedures such as sterile dressing changes,

+urinary catheterizations and other

+Enter data through a key board for purposes of

+documentation

+Visual Skills Visual ability sufficient for Observe client responses and changes in

+assessment and observation condition

+•

+necessary for safe and effective nursing care Read fine print and calibrations on medical equipment and syringes Tactile Skills Tactile abilities sufficient for physical assessment and Perform components of physical assessment including palpation and those skills necessary performance of safe client care. for therapeutic intervention in nursing care, (e.g., catheter insertion)